davidekuo/CS330-project/README.md

 ## Set Up
 1) Clone this repository
-2) Inside the repository, create a new virtual environment and activate it, for example. `python3 -m venv venv` and `source venv/bin/activate`
+2) Inside the repository, create a new virtual environment and activate it, for example, `python3 -m venv venv` and `source venv/bin/activate`
 3) Run `pip install -r requirements.txt` to install the required dependencies

 ## Code